uhub/awesome-actionscript-sorted/README.md

 * [Actionscript-Fun](https://github.com/Ketan-Chawda/Actionscript-Fun) - Couple of library/class for Maths, String, Patterns, Series and More.
 Just for getting best out of Actionscript 3.0
 * [AS3Units](https://github.com/erussell/AS3Units) - ActionScript library for parsing, formatting, and converting between units of measure
 * [actionscript-rules_engine](https://github.com/dreamsocket/actionscript-rules_engine) - An decision engine for generic rules
-* [as3geometry](https://github.com/alecmce/as3geometry) - An ActionScript 3 Geometry Library
-* [as3GeomAlgo](https://github.com/azrafe7/as3GeomAlgo) - AS3 port of hxGeomAlgo - Small collection of geometry algorithms in Haxe 3.
 * [as3eval](https://github.com/soywiz/as3eval) - Simple expression evaluator for ActionScript 3
 * [as3-eval](https://github.com/SimonRichardson/as3-eval) - ActionScript3 Code Evaluator using Tamarin ESC compiler.
 * [FlashFormulaEditor](https://github.com/zasdfgbnm/FlashFormulaEditor) - FlashFormulaEditor is a formula editor made by Adobe Flex.
 It is can be used as an online formula editor for a forum, blog etc
 * [AS3LinAlg](https://github.com/inspirit/AS3LinAlg) - AS3 Linear Algebra library

+### Geometry

+* [as3geometry](https://github.com/alecmce/as3geometry) - An ActionScript 3 Geometry Library
+* [as3GeomAlgo](https://github.com/azrafe7/as3GeomAlgo) - AS3 port of hxGeomAlgo - Small collection of geometry algorithms in Haxe 3.
+* [csg.as](https://github.com/timknip/csg.as) - Constructive Solid Geometry for Actionscript 3
+* [Actionscript-PathUtils](https://github.com/alinakipoglu/Actionscript-PathUtils) - A Path utility classes for working with quadratic, bezier and line sequences
+* [Hilbert](https://github.com/nodename/Hilbert) - ActionScript port of Hilbert curve from cortesi/scurve
+* [AS3-Euclidean-Math](https://github.com/seant23/AS3-Euclidean-Math) - Actionscript 3 Library for handling math on Euclidean Elements (Lines, Curves)
+* [AS3AStar](https://github.com/tomnewton/AS3AStar) - Fast actionscript 3 astar pathfinding algorithm.
+* [a-star_pathfinder](https://github.com/kevhiggins/a-star_pathfinder) - Actionscript 3 A* Pathfinding interface that can be implemented for easy pathfinding in tile based maps
+* [As3Pathfinder](https://github.com/azakhary/As3Pathfinder) - as3pathfinder is a Grid Path finding Library written on Action Script 3.
+It is finding shortest route from start point to end on a 2D grid for given map of obstacles.
+Utilizes Dijkstra's algorithm.
+* [planpathplat](https://github.com/euske/planpathplat) - Experimental Path Planning for Platformer

 ### Physics